Ozempic Patient Tips

 1. How it works

-- Ozempic is a brand (trade) name for semaglutide which may be used to manage type 2 diabetes or to reduce the risk of future cardiovascular events in people with type 2 diabetes.
+- Ozempic is a brand (trade) name for semaglutide which may be used adults with type 2 diabetes to control blood sugar levels, lower the risk of serious heart problems, or to protect the kidneys.

 - Semaglutide mimics the actions of GLP-1, a naturally occurring hormone that helps to regulate blood glucose levels.
 By binding to and activating the GLP-1 receptor, it stimulates insulin secretion and lowers glucagon secretion when blood glucose levels are high.
 It also causes a slowing down in how fast the stomach empties.